Juan321654/sequelize-example/README.md

 ## tips

-- When doing migration files you have to do one at the time ex:
+- When making migration files, you have to do one query at the time. ex:
 ```
 'use strict';
 module.exports = {